 Hortense Head died in April of 1909 and Charles Head died in January of 1910.

-By the 1911-1912 winter season, it was the home of shoe manufacturer Henry Bradford Endicott and his wife, Louise (Clapp) Colburn Endicott.
+By the 1911-1912 winter season, it was the home of shoe manufacturer Henry Bradford Endicott and his wife, Louisa (Louise) (Clap/Clapp) Colburn Endicott.
 They had lived at the Hotel Touraine (southeast corner of Boylston and Tremont) during the previous season.
 Their primary residence was in Dedham.
 They continued to live at 412 Beacon through the 1913-1914 season.

 William Dowse was a lawyer and business executive.
 He was president of Reed & Barton Manufacturing, the United States Fastener Company, and several other manufacturing companies.

-By 1927, 412 Beacon was owned by Dr. William Russell MacAusland and his brother, Dr. Andrew Roy MacAusland, both physicians and orthopedic surgeons, who previously had their medical offices at 240 Newbury.
+On August 8, 1927, 412 Beacon was acquired by Dr. William Russell MacAusland, Dr. Andrew Roy MacAusland, and the State Street Trust Company, as trustees under the W. R. and A. R. MacAusland Joint Trust.
+William MacAusland and Andrew MacAusland were brothers.
+Both were physicians and orthopedic surgeons, who previously had their medical offices at 240 Newbury.

-In 1927, they converted the property into doctor’s offices for themselves and other doctors, including adding two stories to the building and lowering the entrance to street level.
-The remodeling was designed by Thomas M. James Company, architects.
+After purchasing the building, the MacAuslands converted it into doctor’s offices for themselves and other doctors, including adding two stories to the building and lowering the entrance to street level.
+The remodeling was designed by the Thomas M. James Company, architects.
 Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-50).